ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 <p align="center"><i>The seq2seq model</i></p>

-*For a deeper look at the internal of the LSTM, take a look at the excellent [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) from colah's blog.
+For a deeper look at the internal of the LSTM, take a look at the excellent [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) from colah's blog.

 ## What is the intuition and inductive bias of an LSTM?

-A good intiutive model for the LSTM layer is to think about it like a database.  **The output, input and delete gates allow LSTM to work like a database** - matching the `GET`, `POST` & `DELETE` of a REST API, or the `read-update-delete` operations of a CRUD application.
+A good intiutive model for the LSTM layer is to think about it like a database.  **The output, input and delete gates allow the LSTM to work like a database** - matching the `GET`, `POST` & `DELETE` of a REST API, or the `read-update-delete` operations of a CRUD application.

 The forget gate acts like a `DELETE`, allowing the LSTM to remove information that isn't useful.
 The input gate acts like a `POST`, where the LSTM can choose information to remember.
 The output gate acts like a `GET`, where the LSTM chooses what to send back to a user request for information.

-A recurrent neural network has has two forms of inductive bias - one for processing data as a sequence, and the other for storing a memory.
+A recurrent neural network has has an inductive bias for processing data as a sequence, and for storing a memory.
 The LSTM adds on top of this bias for creating one long term and one short term memory channel.

 ## Using an LSTM layer with the Keras Functional API